Dataherald/dataherald/README.md

 ```

 #### Adding verified SQL
 Sample NL<>SQL pairs (golden SQL) can be stored in the context store and used for few-shot in context learning.
 In the default context store and NL 2 SQL engine, these samples are stored in a vector store and the closest samples are retrieved for few shot learning.
-You can add golden SQL to the context store from the `POST /api/v1/golden-records` endpoint
+You can add golden SQL to the context store from the `POST /api/v1/golden-sqls` endpoint

 ```
 curl -X 'POST' \
-  '<host>/api/v1/golden-records' \
+  '<host>/api/v1/golden-sqls' \
   -H 'accept: application/json' \
   -H 'Content-Type: application/json' \
   -d '[
         {
-            "nl_question":"what was the most expensive zip code to rent in Los Angeles county in May 2022?", "sql": "SELECT location_name, metric_value FROM table_name WHERE dh_county_name = '\''Los Angeles'\'' AND dh_state_name = '\''California'\''   AND period_start='\''2022-05-01'\'' AND geo_type='\''zip'\'' ORDER BY metric_value DESC LIMIT 1;",
+            "prompt_text":"what was the most expensive zip code to rent in Los Angeles county in May 2022?", "sql": "SELECT location_name, metric_value FROM table_name WHERE dh_county_name = '\''Los Angeles'\'' AND dh_state_name = '\''California'\''   AND period_start='\''2022-05-01'\'' AND geo_type='\''zip'\'' ORDER BY metric_value DESC LIMIT 1;",
-            "db":"db_name"
+            "db_connection_id":"db_id",
+            "metadata": {}
         }
   ]'
 ```